dib-lab/dib-lab/welcome-to-davis.rst

 Furniture
 =======================

-L street furniture has a large warehouse of decent used and reasonably priced pieces e.g. bookshelves for $20, desk for $30, chairs for $20 - 421 L St, Davis, CA 95616
+L street furniture has a large warehouse of decent used and reasonably priced pieces e.g. bookshelves for $20, desks for $30, chairs for $20 - 421 L St, Davis, CA 95616

 Ikea - 700 Ikea Ct, West Sacramento, CA 95605